devicons/devicon/README.md

 [http://devicon.fr/](http://devicon.fr/)

 Devicon aims to gather all logos representing development languages and tools.
+Each icon comes in several versions like original, colored or not, with or without wordmark, ...

 See all available icons on the [new website](http://devicon.fr/).